Listen to Story

 “It quickly became clear that my heart was not actually into science,” she recalls.
 “I discovered music therapy through that.
 I was just blown away that I could do science and music at the same time.
 I was sold immediately and wanted to go learn everything I could.”

-After receiving a bachelor’s degree in music from Henderson State University in Arkadelphia, AR, Blum Lincoln moved to Denton to earn her master’s degree in music therapy at the University of North Texas.
+After receiving a bachelor’s degree in music from Henderson State University in Arkadelphia, AR, Blum Lincoln moved to Denton to earn her master’s degree in music therapy at the Texas Woman’s University.
 She became a board-certified music therapist in 2006.

 Blum Lincoln worked throughout the Denton area, offering music therapy to school districts, senior centers, and private clients.
 She even went back to earn early childhood through 12th grade music and elementary general education certificates so she could teach.
 A few years later, Blum Lincoln realized her true passion was in music therapy.